 How Do Auto Equity Loans Work?

 With a vehicle equity loan, you are borrowing against the amount of equity you have in your car.
 So if your car is worth $20,000 and you have a loan balance of $7,000, then you have $13,000 worth of equity you can potentially borrow against.Similar to the way most car loans work, an auto equity loan requires using your car as collateral.
 However, the funds from an auto equity loan are used differently than the funds from a car loan.
 With a traditional auto loan, the loan proceeds are used to cover the cost of the car.
 With an auto equity loan, on the other hand, the loan proceeds can be used to cover whatever you want, making it more like a personal loan.
+Recommended: How Do Personal Loans Work?

 How Can You Get an Auto Equity Loan?

-The process for getting an auto equity loan will differ depending on the lender.
-But here are the steps that are typically involved.
+The process for getting an auto equity loan will differ depending on the lender, but here are the steps that are typically involved.

 To determine your equity, you’ll want to first determine how much your car is worth.
 You can do this by using an industry guide, such as Kelley Blue Book or Edmunds.
 If you don’t fully own your vehicle, you’ll need to subtract how much you owe on your car loan from what the car is worth.
-If your equity is on the low side, you may want to look into ways to increase the value of the car
+If your equity is on the low side, you may want to look into ways to increase the value of the car.

-2. Finding a Lender
+2. Find a Lender

 These loans typically aren’t offered by large U.S. banks.
 Your best bet is to check with local credit unions, your current auto loan lender (if you still have a loan), and search for online lenders.
 It can be a good idea to shop around and compare offers from multiple lenders.

-3. Applying for the Loan
+3. Apply for the Loan

 Once you determine which lender you want to work with, you will apply for the loan.
 Lenders will typically want to know your income, credit score, the details of your car, and details of any auto loans you already have.
 The terms of your auto equity loan will depend on the value of your equity, your credit history and credit scores, and your income.

-4. Paying off Your Loan
+4. Pay Off Your Loan

 If you are approved, you’ll want to be sure to get all of your payments in on time and fully pay what you owe by the loan's maturity date.
 After all, your car is on the line.
 Setting up autopay can help ensure you don’t miss a payment.